University/Program Specific Fees Glossary

 This fee is assessed to students participating in a group study abroad program.
 This fee is in addition to the program fee they must pay.
 It covers various administrative costs associated with these programs, such as registration and special processing, which creates additional workload.
 The fee is greater for non-University of Iowa students.

 This fee is assessed when a student applies to participate in a University of Iowa-sponsored study abroad program.
-The fee covers the costs associated with processing applications and to insure that the student has an investment in participation before applying for a study abroad program.
+The fee covers the costs associated with processing applications and to ensure that the student has an investment in participation before applying for a study abroad program.